nielskee/draft-articles/TechnicalHiringPart2.md

 caveats.

-So, here's my assumption : if you're hiring experienced developers with a specific skillset, I'll assume you're smart people, that you know about the technical domain you're hiring for, and that you can apply good judgement as to whether the candidate has the right experience or not.
+So, here's my assumption : if you're hiring experienced developers with a specific skill-set, I'll assume you're smart people, that you know about the technical domain you're hiring for, and that you can apply good judgement as to whether the candidate has the right experience or not.
 We'll look at the broader picture in these posts.